This article covers:

-Note that the other methodologies described below, including scrum, kanban and feature-driven development are types of agile methodologies.
+Other methodologies described below, including scrum, kanban, and feature-driven development, are types of agile methodologies.

 Scrum is a type of agile methodology.
 The difference between agile and scrum is the level of detail.
-Agile is more general, while scrum specifies how the project is run and what to expect.
+Agile is more general, while scrum specifies how the project runs and what to expect.

-Scrum makes sure that everything stays on track by setting up a set of roles for team members: product owner, designer or engineer, developer(s), tester(s) and more.
+Scrum ensures everything stays on track by setting up roles for team members: product owner, designer or engineer, developer(s), tester(s), and more.

-Kanban methodology is a lean approach to product management.
-It is often used in software development.
+Kanban methodology is a lean approach to product management, often used in software development.

 It’s a system that spells out all the steps needed to plan work ahead of time instead of doing it as it comes up.

 There are seven stages in the kanban methodology, beginning with a product feasibility test and repeating that step and all the others.

 Additionally, if you’ve seen a visual on developing a product, it is likely a kanban board.

 You can consider a kanban board as a physical or virtual board.
 It looks like swimlanes where you can move features across the board from idea to progress to completion.